Sellwin Traders Ltd to Make Strategic Investment in Patel Container India Pvt Ltd - www.lokmattimes.com

 Highlights:-

-- Appointed Mr. Vedant Rakesh Panchal as Managing Director and Chairperson of the Company w.e.f.
+* Appointed Vedant Rakesh Panchal as Managing Director and Chairperson of the Company w.e.f.
 17 May, 2024 subject to the approval of shareholders.

 Patel Container signed an MOU in Vibrant Gujarat Global Summit 2024 to invest Rs.
 45 crore for manufacturing facility in Bhavnagar to establish a facility for logistic containers in Bhavnagar District, Gujarat.
 The project is estimated to generate employment for 100 people and expect commencement in the year 2025.
 Bhavnagar offers strategic advantages for the unit, including proximity to major ports and trade routes, which will optimize logistics and distribution.